pq-CUC/Lore/README.md

 # Lore: An LWE-based Key Encapsulation Mechanism with Variable Modulus and CRT Compression

 This repository contains the complete implementation and analysis tools for the **Lore** Key Encapsulation Mechanism (KEM).
-Lore is an IND-CCA2-secure post-quantum cryptographic scheme based on the Learning With Errors (LWE) problem, as detailed in the accompanying paper, `Lwe_SummaCrypt-2.pdf`.

 The scheme introduces two primary innovations to effectively balance security, communication bandwidth, and the Decryption Failure Rate (DFR):

-1.  **Variable Modulus**: The scheme utilizes a composite modulus $t \cdot q$. [cite_start]The parameter $t$ is varied across different security levels to achieve a DFR consistent with the targeted security strength, while $q$ is fixed to allow for efficient Number Theoretic Transform (NTT) operations[cite: 78, 267].
+1.  **Variable Modulus**: The scheme utilizes a composite modulus $t \cdot q$.
+The parameter $t$ is varied across different security levels to achieve a DFR consistent with the targeted security strength, while $q$ is fixed to allow for efficient Number Theoretic Transform (NTT) operations.
-2.  [cite_start]**CRT Compression**: It leverages the Chinese Remainder Theorem (CRT) to compress public keys and ciphertexts[cite: 52, 93, 275]. [cite_start]This technique, inspired by Learning with Rounding (LWR), reduces bandwidth by only storing part of the CRT representation and treating the resulting difference as cryptographic noise[cite: 233, 277].
+2.  **CRT Compression**: It leverages the Chinese Remainder Theorem (CRT) to compress public keys and ciphertexts.
+This technique, inspired by Learning with Rounding (LWR), reduces bandwidth by only storing part of the CRT representation and treating the resulting difference as cryptographic noise.

-[cite_start]Secret keys in Lore are sampled from a **fixed-weight distribution** to further minimize the DFR and improve computational performance[cite: 249, 525].
+Secret keys in Lore are sampled from a **fixed-weight distribution** to further minimize the DFR and improve computational performance.

 This repository includes:
 * A C reference implementation of the Lore KEM.